-It’s time to start thinking of what you want to do, which includes thinking about experiences you want to have.
+It’s time to start thinking about what you want to do, including the experiences you want to have.

 These may not be the first things that pop into your mind, as you may instead think about places you want to see and things you want to do.

 Here are a few examples of experiences you might want to add to your bucket list:

 - Learn how to play the ukulele

 Are there any places that you want to see?
 These could be in your local area or a bit further afield.
 Think road trip.
 Do a quick Google search of the state you live in.
 Use that to make a list of cool things in your area that you want to see.